-They also run trapping programs to reduce the feral animal populations including two coordinated baiting programs (April to May and August to September) where they work with landowners to assist with managing pests on their land.
+Council also runs animal control programs to reduce the feral animal populations including trapping and coordinated baiting programs (April to May and August to September) where they work with landowners to assist with managing invasive animal pests on their land.

-Pest surveys are undertaken on areas within the Fraser Coast to monitor the presence and population of pest plants and animals.
+Pest surveys are undertaken on areas within the Fraser Coast to monitor the presence, extent and population of invasive pest plants and animals

 Biosecurity Surveillance Program